BSF Larvae Accepted as Pets Food

 Not Only For Dogs And Also For Other Pets

 Ms. Sue Hays added that AAFCO is not only considering BSF Larva (Black Soldier Fly Larva – BSFL) for use in dog food formulations but will also consider using it for adult cats in the near future.
 This ingredient of the black soldier fly variety has been featured in various dog food products in recent years, which has prompted the AAFCO to review since 2016.
 Sue Hays reported use: “In the diet of the first approved species of salamander, the latest of dogs, and later to other pets, BSF larvae are insect products.
-The only one that has succeeded in AAFCO’s rigorous ingredient determination process” The AAFCO Pet Food Committee noted the potentials of using BSF Larva (Black Soldier Fly Larva – BSFL) in making pet food.
+The only one that has succeeded in AAFCO’s rigorous ingredient determination process” The AAFCO Pet Food Committee noted the potential of using BSF Larva (Black Soldier Fly Larva – BSFL) in making pet food.

 FDA Approved BSF Larvae As Poultry Feed Ingredient